Myofascial Pain Syndrome

 After a workplace accident, a person can suffer serious damage to their body.
 Myofascial pain syndrome is chronic muscle pain that causes suffering to a localized or general region of the body.
 Typically, this syndrome is caused by continuous muscle strain or injury to a generalized muscle region.
-You may need to prove your case to obtain workers' compensation benefits.
+You may need to prove your case to obtain workers' compensation benefits for lost wages and

 If you have suffered myofascial pain syndrome from a work-related incident or repetitive behavior, do not hesitate to speak with one of our seasoned and dedicated Phoenix workers' compensation attorneys.

 When you work with us, you get the following:

 - Award-winning legal services

 - Insight from a board certified workers' compensation specialist

 - Backed by five decades of combined experience

 Causes of Myofascial Pain Syndrome

 Myofascial pain syndrome is a difficult issue to diagnose.
 If you are experiencing localized pain that releases from one trigger point to another area of your body, you could be experiencing this injury.

 You can suffer this syndrome from various work activities, such as: